ezylstra/SWParks_Mammal_Occupancy/README.md

     parks in 2022.
     + JAGS: scripts used to run the models in JAGS (no longer part of the workflow).
-  + functions.R: an R script that defines custom functions to be used in any script in the repo.
-  + map-detection-data: R scripts used to map detection data.
   + multi-season-models: R scripts used to process/format data, run multi-season occupancy models, and interpret/visualize results.
     + CHIR: scripts used to run multi-season occupancy models for select species in Chiricahua NM.
-    + JAGS: scripts used to run multi-season models in JAGS (no longer part of the workflow.)
     + ORPI: scripts used to run multi-season occupancy models for select species in Organ Pipe NM.
     + SAGW: scripts used to run multi-season occupancy models for select species in Saguaro NP.
+    + JAGS: scripts used to run multi-season models in JAGS (no longer part of the workflow.)
+  + functions.R: an R script that defines custom functions to be used in any script in the repo.
+  + run-single-season-report.R: an R script used to create a word document (via markdown) that summarizes detection data and occurrence models across all species for a given PARK and YEAR.
+(This script calls various .Rmd files in the src folder)
+  + create-single-season-figures.R: an R script used to create and save NPS formatted figures for public-facing versions of single-season reports.
+  + map-detection-data: R scripts used to map raw detection data.
 + output: Figures and tables summarizing survey effort and species detection data (_some files may not be under version control, but directory structure is_).
+  + single-season-models: folder that contains output from single-season models run with the spOccupancy package (eg, output from the "best" model for coyotes in SAGW in 2022 would be saved as SAGW-2022-CALA.rds).
+  + multi-season-models: folder that contains output from multi-season models run with the spOccupancy package (eg, output from the "best" model for coyotes in SAGW, 2017-2022 would be saved as SAGW-2017-2022-CALA.rds).
+  + single-season-reports: folder that contains word documents that summarize detection data and occurrence models across all species for a given PARK and YEAR (eg, SAGW-2022.docx)
+  + NPS-figures
+    + single-season: pdf versions of NPS-formatted figures that summarize results from single-season models (occurrence probability maps or covariate marginal effects)
+    + multi-season: pdf versions of NPS-formatted figures that summarize results from multi-season analyses (occurrence probability maps, covariate marginal effects, maps with species detections or estimated species richness)
   + models-JAGS: R workspaces or objects with output from models run in JAGS
 + JAGS: JAGS model files (.txt files).

 ## Scripts

-Scripts used to organize and format photo and location data -- found in the src/photo-data folder (should only need to be modified once per year)
+**Scripts used to organize and format photo and location data** -- found in the src/photo-data folder (should only need to be modified once per year)

 1. [format-mammal-data.R](src/photo-data/format-mammal-data.R): Import,